Błażej Augustyn

-Błażej Augustyn ([ˈbwaʐɛj au̯ˈɡustɨn]; born 26 January 1988 in Strzelin) is a Polish professional footballer who plays as a centre-back for Polish regional league club WKS Wierzbice.
+Błażej Augustyn ([ˈbwaʐɛj au̯ˈɡustɨn]; born 26 January 1988) is a Polish professional footballer who plays as a centre-back.

 Club career

 Youth career

 Augustyn began his youth career with SK Strzelinianka Strzelin in the late 1990s and remained with the amateur club until he transferred to Śląsk Wrocław in 2003.
 He remained with the youth system for just one season before transferring to UKS SMS Łódź in 2004.
 Following an impressive spell with the club's youth team, Augustyn made a transfer to the Premier League with Bolton Wanderers.

 Bolton Wanderers

 Augustyn officially signed for Bolton Wanderers midway through the 2005–06 season, and signed his first professional contract on 3 August 2006.
 Augustyn then made his only appearance for the first team on 6 January 2007 as a substitute in an FA Cup 3rd round tie against Doncaster Rovers.
 He was offered a contract extension by former Bolton manager Sammy Lee, but turned it down as his first team opportunities would be limited.